 Cheryl was born and raised in Oregon.
 Maybe that’s why she loves the sunny flavors of California Grown citrus and bakes with it often.
 Be sure to check out her Meyer Lemon Upside Down Cake, Blood Orange Curd Tart, and her Meyer Lemon Cardamom Pound Cake.
 We also love her Apple Cake with Pistachios!

 Becky Sue is the creative mastermind behind the hugely popular blog Baking the Goods.
 A trained designer, she found her way to the kitchen as a creative outlet and discovered she was really great at baking.
 So did the grateful recipients of said baked goods.
 Naturally, people started asking for the recipes so Becky Sue decided to have a go at blogging, and the rest, as they say, is history.

-Becky Sue has an online baking course, is an editor at Feedfeed, and lends her culinary and photography talents to many food and wine brands.
+Becky Sue, and her recipes, have been featured in Food Network Magazine, Bake From Scratch Magazine, Cherry Bombe Magazine, Where Women Cook Magazine and numerous cookbooks.
 You’ll love her Purple Sweet Potato Dinner Rolls, Roasted Carrot and Herby Feta Galette, Caramelized Fig and Walnut Bread, and her Candied Tangerine Mascarpone Tart.

 Rebecca Firth, Displaced Housewife